 The heating system was inspected by HomeTeam.
 Annual maintenance of the heating and cooling equipment is essential for safe and efficient performance, which will maximize the system's useful life.
 The results of our visual and operational inspection of the heating system is described below.
 Periodic preventive maintenance is recommended to keep this unit in good working condition.
-The home was heated by an Amana natural gas heat pump, Serial Number 2309273239, Model Number AMVM970603BNBD which is approximately 2 years old.
+The home was heated by a Carrier natural gas forced air furnace, Serial Number 0908A33216, Model Number 58CTA09014 which is approximately 17 years old.
 The unit was located in the basement of the home.
-It has an approximate net heating capacity of 60,000 BTUH.
+It has an approximate net heating capacity of 88,000 BTUH.
 A carbon monoxide detector with probe was inserted into the main plenum just above the heat exchanger.
 There was no measurable level of carbon monoxide detected at the time of the inspection.
 LIMITATION: Examination of heating systems is mechanically limited since the unit cannot be dismantled to examine all of the interior components.
 Without removing the burners to gain complete access, and with the limited viewing area of the heat exchanger, a thorough inspection is not possible.
 The inspection does not include a heat-loss analysis, heating design or adequacy evaluation, energy efficiency assessment, installation compliance check, chimney flue inspection, draft test or buried fuel tank inspection.
 Termination of HVAC condensate lines was raised above the floor drain or drain inlet.
-The condensate lines were trapped.
+The condensate lines were not trapped.
 HVAC condensate lines must be trapped and not in contact with wet drain inlets to prevent the possible migration of bacteria and mold into the air-handling system.
-The PVC venting system was adequate to exhaust the spent gases to the exterior of the home and was in good condition.
-The system was on and the ignition source enabled.
+The galvanized steel venting system was adequate to exhaust the spent gases to the exterior of the home and was in fair condition.
+The system was on and the ignition source enabled..
 The heating system was functional.
-The unit appears to have been serviced on a regular basis.
+The unit does not appear to have been recently serviced.
+It is recommended that the furnace be cleaned and serviced by a qualified contractor upon taking ownership of the property.
 The furnace should be serviced annually to maintain safe and efficient operation.